flaviostutz/aws-serverless-spikes-monorepo/README.md

 Serverless Framework application using a monorepo with Web, API and NodeJS backend with DB and PR deployments orchestrated by Github Actions

+## Module naming

+* Use consistent naming for a certain module
+  * Example:
+    * service/todo-svc
+    * web/todo-web
+    * "todo-svc" and "todo-web" are the module names and must be unique in the repo
+  * Take care to use exactly the same module name for all related resources around a specific module, for example:
+    * GH environments names
+      * "todo-svc-dev" "todo-svc-prd"
+    * Secrets Manager prefix
+      * "todo-svc/dev/GOOGLE_MAPS_KEY"
+    *

 ## Creating a new service or web site

 * Duplicate and rename the folder of an existing service